VBayesLab/VBLabDocs/Model-Logistic-Regression.md

 Fit a LogisticRegression model to [LabourForce](/VBLabDocs/datasets/#labour-force) data using [CGVB]({{site.baseurl}}{% link VB-CGVB.md %})

 Load the LabourForce data using the [<span style="font-family:monospace">readData()</span>]({{site.baseurl}}{% link Utilities-Read-Data.md%}) function.
-The data is a matrix with the last column is the response variable.
+The data is a matrix with the last column being the response variable.
 Set the `'Intercept'` argument to be `true` to add a column of 1 to the data matrix as intercepts.
 ```matlab
 % Load the LabourForce dataset
 labour = readData('LabourForce',...    % Dataset name